 2. Non-Economic Damages: You also endure subjective losses as the victim of a car crash, such as:

 - Losses that impact your personal relationships;

 Though you can’t prove these through invoices and receipts, the average auto accident settlement will usually include amounts for non-economic damages.
 Medical records, input from medical experts, and other forms of evidence provide support for your claim.
 Often, insurance companies use a formula when determining a settlement amount: They take the dollar value of your economic losses and multiply it by 1.5 or more, depending on the nature and severity of your injuries.

 Your Own Negligence: You should note that one’s own negligence affects auto accident personal injury settlements.
 For example, under New Jersey’s statute on contributory negligence, your compensation amount is reduced if your own careless acts contributed to the collision in which you were injured.
 An example might be that you were speeding, while the other driver ran a red light.

 If you were partly to blame, your compensation will be reduced by your percentage of fault.
 However, in New Jersey that number cannot be 50 percent or more.
 In the event that you were 51 percent at fault, you cannot recover any monetary damages for your losses.
 The law differs in this respect in New York as you may recover for the percentage of which you were not at fault, even if you were more than 50 percent at fault for your accident.

-Set Up a Free Consultation with an Experienced NJ and NY Car Accident Attorney
+Call our Experienced NJ and NY Car Accident Attorney Today for a Free Consultation!

-While this overview on the average car accident settlement may be helpful, there are many other factors to consider with respect to your specific situation.
+While this overview of the average car accident settlement may be helpful, there are many other factors to consider with respect to your specific situation.